The Wheelchair Challenge is an event that challenges people to spend just one day of their life in a wheelchair while raising funds for Rebound WA.

 - Raise awareness of the work we do in the community; and

-- Raise awareness of the challenging daily issues of accessibility encountered by people with a physical disability, by providing their able bodied peers with the opportunity to have first-hand experience in a wheelchair.
+- Raise awareness of the challenging daily accessibility issues encountered by people with a physical disability, by providing their able bodied peers with the opportunity to have first-hand experience in a wheelchair.

 Would you like to have a look at what’s involved?
 Read some of our great Testimonials from our Wheelchair Challengers.